preetisawant/cloud-foundry/getting-started.md

 8. Click **Create**, which opens the environment dashboard and indicates the creation progress and status.

-9. Once provisioning has started the environment is shown in the {{site.data.keyword.Bluemix_notm}} dashboard, as well as in the [Cloud Foundry Environments dashboard](https://console.bluemix.net/dashboard/cloudfoundry?filter=cf_environments).
-The status indicates when provisioning is completed.
+**Note:** Once the creation process has started, a table row for the CFEE is shown in the {{site.data.keyword.Bluemix_notm}} dashboard, in the _Resource List_, and in the [Cloud Foundry Environments dashboard](https://console.bluemix.net/dashboard/cloudfoundry?filter=cf_environments).
+The status in the table row indicates when creation is completed.

 The automated process that creates the environment deploys the infrastructure into a Kubernetes cluster and configures it to make it ready for use.
 The process takes 90 - 120 minutes.

-Once you successfully create the environment you will receive multiple emails confirming the provisioning of the CFEE and supporting services, as well as emails notifying you of the status of the corresponding orders.
+Once CFEE is created you will receive multiple emails confirming the provisioning of the CFEE and supporting services, as well as emails notifying you of the status of the corresponding orders.

-**Note** that when you create a CFEE instance, there are three additional supporting service instances created in the same IBM Cloud account.
+When you create a CFEE instance, there are three additional supporting service instances created in the same IBM Cloud account.
 Those supporting service instances are named after the CFEE instance name.
 Hence, creating a CFEE results in a total of four service instances created in the IBM Cloud account:
 * CFEE instance ("_cfeename_").
 * Kubernetes cluster ("_cfeename_-cluster").
 The cluster provides the infrastructure into which the CFEE instance is provisioned.
 * Cloud Object Storage instance ("_cfeename_-cos").
 The instance is used to store data generated during the creation of the CFEE application containers (e.g. uploaded application packages, buildpacks, and compiled executables).